BDC Hamburger Icon

 If an employee's disability is covered by both the ADA and the FMLA, employers must provide leave under whichever law offers the most rights and benefits to the employee.

-3. You are not required to provide disability leave so an employee can care for their relative.
+3. You are not required to provide disability leave so an employee can care for their relative under the ADA.

-Under the ADA, you are not required to modify your leave policy to allow an employee to care for a family member; employees can only use disability leave for themselves.
-However, the FMLA covers unpaid leave for an employee to care for a family member.
+Under the ADA, an employee cannot request leave as an accommodation to care for a family member; employees can only use disability leave for themselves.
+However, the FMLA covers unpaid leave for an employee to care for a family member with a serious illness.

 4. You are required to hold an employee’s job for them while they are on leave.